person touching screen, heart with line chart

 Cal Bryan | Colorado State University

-Cal graduated in 2013 with a B.S. degree in Bioenvironmental Sciences at Texas A&M University, and minored in Economics.
-After graduation, he worked for a few years as a recreation technician and type 2 wildland firefighter for the U.S. Forest Service in Colorado.
-He recieved his M.A. in Economics from SDSU in 2020.
+Calvin Bryan is a Ph.D. candidate in Economics at Colorado State University.
+He received his undergraduate degree in 2013 with a B.S. in Bioenvironmental Sciences at Texas A&M University and minored in Economics.
+After graduation, he worked as a recreation technician and type 2 wildland firefighter for the U.S. Forest Service in Colorado for a few years.
+He received his M.A. in Economics from SDSU in 2020.
 His interests include environmental policy, welfare economics, and the economics of outdoor recreation.
-After he finishes his degree he would like to pursue a Ph.D. or work in a government agency.

 Andrew DickinsonAndrew Dickinson | Univeristy of Oregon